talkrz/sql-compare/README.md

 php sql-compare.phar mysql://user:secret@server/db1 mysql://user:secret@server/db2
 ```

-The tool will output a list of SQL queries required to convert from first to second schema, like this:
+The tool will output a list of SQL queries required to update the first database schema to be identical with the second one.
+Let's assume that 'db1' database, when compared the 'db2', has following differences:
+ * missing the 'missing_table' table
+ * 'some_table' table does not contain the 'missing_field' column
+ * the 'changed_field' of 'some_table' has different type
+ * the index on 'some_id' field on 'some_table' is missing

+ Then the output of the command will be as follows:

 ```
 CREATE TABLE missing_table (id INT NOT NULL, PRIMARY KEY(id)) ENGINE = InnoDB